How do you make ends meet?

 Ethics

 We want to live in a world in which all of Earth’s creatures can thrive in the way they’re meant to.
-At present this feels far from the reality of the world we live in but we live our lives in a way that ensures we’re contributing to making it possible.
+At present this feels far from the reality of the world we live in but we try to live our lives in a way that contributes to making it possible.
 We’re white, middle class, educated, and a great deal of privilege and responsibility comes with those things.
-We were both born in a country that was colonised by our ancestors (Australia) and we now live in a country that was colonised by our ancestors (Aotearoa New Zealand).
+We were born and raised and live in countries that were colonised by our ancestors – Australia and Aotearoa New Zealand.

 We don’t believe colonisation ended sometime in the past – we see that it continues around us and that we can easily play a part in its continuation if we’re thoughtless enough.
-We’re committed to being good Treaty partners here in Aotearoa and allies to indigenous cultures wherever we go, and we have much to learn for that commitment to be in action.
+We’re committed to being allies to indigenous cultures wherever we are, and we have much to learn for that commitment to be in action.
 Part of the learning is understanding whose stories it’s appropriate for us to tell and how to tell them respectfully.
 This is a constant work in progress.

 We came to filmmaking with a mission to share stories that contribute to creating a new narrative for humanity to live by.
 It’s profoundly important to us, but it’s not a mission that sits above our drive to create beautiful, engaging films – it’s on a par with it.

-We both live in a way that is aligned with the message we share in our films: low waste, minimal long-distance travel, in particular flying, growing as much of our own food as possible, and we prioritising secondhand and/or local for pretty much everything except underwear 🙂 We both strive to be useful and connected members of our community and we support initiatives and movements that promote a move towards energy descent and a degrowth economy.
+We both live in a way that is aligned with the message we share in our films: low waste, minimal long-distance travel, growing as much of our own food as possible, and we prioritise secondhand and/or local for pretty much everything except underwear 🙂 We both strive to be useful and connected members of our communities and we support initiatives and movements that promote a move towards energy descent and a degrowth economy.

 We welcome your questions about Happen Films, whatever they might be.
 Please feel free to be in touch!